- Our Work

 The project introduces literacy and numeracy.
 It sensitizes teachers and school managers to the needs of students from marginalized populations (pastoralists, girls, people with disabilities, orphans, and other vulnerable children).
 It improves coordination and dialogue with education policymakers and leaders to inform the national education strategy and enable key officials in the Ministry of Education to scale up successful practices.

-What key challenges does Education for Marginalized Children of Kenya II face?
+Education for Marginalized Children of Kenya II Contact:

 Alex Alubisia, Chief of Party